-Information and recommendations for doctors at hospitals/emergency departments
+Information and recommendations for paramedics and doctors at the site

-- Patients exposed only to chloroacetyl chloride gas do not pose a significant risk of secondary contamination.
-Patients whose clothing or skin is contaminated with liquid chloroacetyl chloride or solvents containing chloroacetyl chloride can secondarily contaminate rescue and medical personnel by direct contact or through off-gassing chloroacetyl chloride. - Chloroacetyl chloride is a lacrimator and a severe pulmonary irritant.
+- Before approaching the patient, the paramedics and doctors at the site must make sure that they do not risk exposing themselves to chloroacetyl chloride. - Patients exposed only to chloroacetyl chloride gas do not pose a significant risk of secondary contamination.
+Patients whose clothing or skin is contaminated with liquid chloroacetyl chloride or solvents containing chloroacetyl chloride can secondarily contaminate rescue and medical personnel by direct contact or through off-gassing chloroacetyl chloride. - Chloroacetyl chloride is a lacrimator and severe pulmonary irritants.
 Because of its hydrolysis in the alveoli, serious pulmonary effects and, therefore, symptoms of toxicity may be delayed up to 24 hours.
 Signs of pulmonary edema (shortness of breath, cyanosis, expectoration, cough) may appear hours after toxic exposures. - There is no antidote to be administered to counteract the effects of chloroacetyl chloride.
 Treatment consists of supportive measures.

-1. Substance information

-Chloroacetyl chloride (CICH2COCI), CAS 79-04-9

-Synonyms: chloroacetic chloride, CAC

-Chloroacetyl chloride is a colorless, water-white liquid at room temperature with a melting point of -22 °C and a boiling point of 106°C. It has a sharp and pungent odor.
+1. Substance information Chloroacetyl chloride (CICH 2 COCI), CAS 79-04-9 Synonyms: chloroacetic chloride, CAC Chloroacetyl chloride is a colorless, water-white liquid at room temperature with a melting point of -22 °C and a boiling point of 106°C. It has a sharp and pungent odor.
 Chloroacetyl chloride is hydrolyzed slowly by moisture to form chloroacetic acid and hydrochloric acid.
 Chloroacetyl chlorides are used as an intermediate in the manufacture of many chemicals including adrenalin, diazepam, chloroacetophenone, chloroacetate esters and chloroacetic anhydride.

-2. Routes of exposure

-Inhalation

-Most exposures occur by inhalation or by skin/eye contact.
+2. Routes of exposure Inhalation Most exposures occur by inhalation or by skin/eye contact.
 Chloroacetyl chloride's odor may provide insufficient warning of hazardous exposure that can occur even at low concentrations.
 Chloroacetyl chloride is heavier than air and may travel along the ground.

-Skin/eye contact

-Chloroacetyl chloride can cause irritation and burns of the skin and the eyes.
+Skin/eye contact Chloroacetyl chloride can cause irritation and burns of the skin and the eyes.
 Dermal absorption may occur.

-Ingestion

-Accidental ingestion of chloroacetyl chloride may occur and may cause irritation of the mouth, throat and stomach.

-3. Acute health effects

-Chloroacetyl chloride exposure usually causes skin, eye, nose, throat, and pulmonary irritation.
+Ingestion Accidental ingestion of chloroacetyl chloride may occur and may cause irritation of the mouth, throat and stomach.
+3. Acute health effects Chloroacetyl chloride exposure usually causes skin, eye, nose, throat, and pulmonary irritation.
 Irritating effects immediately after exposure might be severe and delayed pulmonary damage, primarily edema, may occur as late as 24 hours after exposure.
 Chloroacetyl chloride poisoning may cause respiratory and cardiovascular failure.
 If the skin is wet or moist, contact with chloroacetyl chloride gas can cause irritation and redness of the skin.
 High gas concentrations may cause tearing and conjunctival erythema of the eye.
 Eye contact with liquid chloroacetyl chloride may result in clouding of the eye surface and delayed perforation.
-High gas concentrations may cause tearing and conjunctival erythema of the eye.
-Eye contact with liquid chloroacetyl chloride may result in clouding of the eye surface and delayed perforation.

-10 ppm

-Dose-effect relationships Dose-effect relationships are as follows: Chloroacetyl chloride Effect 0.023 ppm 0.05 ppm 0.15 ppm 0.05 ppm 0.5 ppm - - - odor barely detectable 8 hr time weighted average (TWA) (ACGIH) 15 min short term exposure limit (STEL) (ACGIH) ERPG-1 (AIHA) ERPG-2 (AIHA)
+Dose-effect relationships Dose-effect relationships are as follows: Chloroacetyl chloride Effect 0.023 ppm 0.05 ppm 0.15 ppm 0.05 ppm 0.5 ppm 10 ppm - - - odor barely detectable 8 hr time weighted average (TWA) (ACGIH) 15 min short term exposure limit (STEL) (ACGIH) ERPG-1 (AIHA) ERPG-2 (AIHA) ERPG-3 (AIHA)